aappddeevv/scalajs-reaction/README.md

 // use: styles.component.root
 ```
 In the example above, you would need to ensure webpack has an alias to the Examples directory and that you have setup your CSS processors correctly. post-css is quite popular when using webpack.
+Since a Dynamics was used, this is not type safe.

 # Documentation